 Prior to the second interview station, I had been given a scientific paper to read for 20 minutes.
-I was immediately guestioned on the strengths and weaknesses of the paper, with reference to the study methodology, and asked what I would change in the scientific method.
-The panel were using two or three different scientific journals to minimise candidates discussing the papers.
+I was immediately questioned on the strengths and weaknesses of the paper, with reference to the study methodology, and asked what I would change in the scientific method.
+The panel was using two or three different scientific journals to minimise candidates discussing the papers.
 In other Deaneries, candidates were asked to appraise and then present a paper using Microsoft PowerPoint.
-This indirectly assessed their IT skills.
+This indirectly assessed their information technology (IT) skills.